sv1sage/SASE/HPE Aruba Networks/axis-connector/deployment/README.md

 ❗ copy and save the one-time code generated to a text editor of your choice, one-time code is required for the initial activation ❗

-## TASK 3: Deploy the ATMOS Connector on Proxmox Virtual Environment:
+## TASK 3: Deploy the Atmos Connector on Proxmox Virtual Environment:

 `ssh`as `root` to your Proxmox Virtual Environment instance and run following commands: